Search for anything...

 • APPROVAL: Approved for the pain relief product.
 No prescription needed.
 Safe, All-Natural, Drug Free and Long-Lasting Incontinence Relief.
 510K approved for OTC use and safety regulations (IEC60601-1, IEC60601-1-2 EMC) certified.
 Made in Taiwan.

-• PRODUCT SET: iStim PR-13 Probe (Anal) x 1; Quick Guide x 1; Zip-Lock Carrying bag x 1 (NOTE: The package doesn't come with Incontinence EMS machine.)
+• PRODUCT SET: iStim PR-13 Probe (Anal) x 1; Quick Guide x 1; Zip-Lock Carrying bag x 1 (NOTE: The package DOES NOT come with Incontinence EMS machine.)
+We HIGHLY RECOMMEND you to connect this probe wth iStim V2 or iStim EM-5200 machine.

 Is Discontinued By Manufacturer : No